 - Identify a mentor to oversee your clinical experience.
 Your mentor must be an HIVMA member and must complete the sponsor registration form.
 Please contact HIVMA to check your mentor’s membership status or for help identifying a mentor.

 - Develop a training curriculum with your mentor.
-Please see the guide at the link below.
+Please see the Training Curriculum Guide.
 If you are proposing part-time training, this must be clearly indicated.
-Contact HIVMA if you need any additional clarification regarding curriculum requirements.
+Contact HIVMAif you need any additional clarification regarding curriculum requirements.

 - Submit the online application.